Go Further with an Electric Car

 You might be able to reuse your battery:

 In some cases a marked drop in EV range can be caused by a small number of individual cells within the EV battery pack.
 Automakers and independent companies are developing new businesses to refurbish/remanufacture these cells at much lower cost than a full replacement.

 You might be able to sell your old battery:

 EV batteries will still have substantial energy storage capacity beyond their useful life in vehicles—and markets are emerging for their use in stationary energy storage.
-For example, respected international business consulting firm McKinsey & Company recently published an article on second life applications for EV batteries to support different aspects of electric grid operations.
+For example, respected international business consulting firm McKinsey & Company published an article on second life applications for EV batteries to support different aspects of electric grid operations.

 See our incentives page for details on EV incentives currently available to Vermonters.